toebeann/BepInEx.SupermarketSimulator/README.md

 > [!NOTE]\
 > The paths in this section are relative to the game folder, i.e. `BepInEx/plugins` = `[game folder]/BepInEx/plugins`, where `[game folder]` is the path to the folder containing the game's executable (e.g. `Supermarket Simulator.exe`).
 Steam users can easily find this folder by locating the game in their Steam library, right-clicking it and then selecting `Manage` -> `Browse local files`.

+> [!TIP]\
+> "Extract the .zip" simply means take the contents of the .zip file and put them in the specified location.
+For example, if you are told to "extract the .zip" or "extract the contents of the archive" into `BepInEx/plugins`, then you can simply open the .zip archive by double-clicking on it, then selecting everything inside and dragging the contents into your `BepInEx/plugins` folder.
+Easy!

 **It is _strongly_ recommended to read and follow the instructions for each mod you download.**

 However, sometimes mod authors don't give good (or any) instructions, or you just can't be bothered.
 For those occasions, here's a simple reference: